Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Introduction

-In this work, we establish the relation between QSOC and boson sampling.
+In this work, we establish the relation between QSOC and equilibration of non-interacting photons, i.e., governed by quadratic bosonic Hamiltonians.
 We discuss QSOC for general photonic systems of non-interacting photons such as level statistics, spectral form factors (SFF), and localization properties of Floquet states.
-With these results at hand, we define a photonic out-of-time-order correlator (OTOC) and show that it is related to the output of a boson sampling experiment, which is a key result of our work.
+With these results at hand, we define a non-universal photonic out-of-time-order correlator (OTOC) and show that it is related to the permanent of a submatrix of the single-particle unitary evolution operator.
 We explore how the dynamics are intimately related to the crossover from regular to chaotic behavior at the single-particle level.
 To substantiate our results, we propose a photonic implementation of the kicked rotor, a paradigmatic model in the community of quantum chaos~\cite{Altland1996,Ammann1988,dArcy2001,Iomin2002,Manai2015,Akridas-Morel2019,santhanam2022quantum}.
 Our proposed photonic system is given as a product of phase shifters and a multiport beam splitter~\cite{Kok2007}.
 We also consider the effect of disorder in the phase shifters.
 Both the strengths of the disorder and the multiport beam splitters control the crossover from regular to chaotic behavior, allowing the exploration of a wide parameter space.
+In our work, we focus on photons in optical arrays as their interactions are negligible~\cite{Kok2007}.
+This is in stark contrast to photons in the microwave regime, which can interact strongly as in the case of superconducting arrays~\cite{kjaergaard2020superconducting}.
+In cold atoms, one can also investigate the dynamics of multiple bosonic particles.
+But usually the interactions between them are also strong\cite{schafer2020tools}.

 Now in \cref{Fig0} we show a schematic that illustrates the main idea of our work.
-The intimate relation between QSOC and random matrix theory (RMT) tell us that chaotic systems show universality~\cite{haake2010,Stockmann1990}, and are described by ensembles of random matrices such as the Gaussian orthogonal ensemble (GOE) or the Circular orthogonal ensemble COE~\cite{guhr1998random}.
-We show that the ability of the system to explore the available configurations over time might be related to the complexity of the sampling problem.
+The intimate relation between QSOC and random matrix theory (RMT) tells us that chaotic systems show universality~\cite{haake2010,Stockmann1990}, and are described by ensembles of random matrices such as the Gaussian orthogonal ensemble (GOE) or the circular orthogonal ensemble COE~\cite{guhr1998random}.
+We show that the ability of the system to explore the available configurations over time might be related equilibration.
 When the system is in the chaotic regime, it can explore most of the available configurations.
-In contrast, when the system is in the regular regime, it can only access a few of them.
-We show numerical evidence that for the kicked rotor in the chaotic regime the corresponding unitary, with GOE spectral statistics, has submatrices that are a random Gaussian, which is a sufficient condition for boson sampling to be hard~\cite{aaronson2011computational}.
+In contrast, in the regular regime it can only access a few of them.